-W e asked our trekkers on social media to vote for their favourite lake on the Kashmir Great Lakes trek.
+W e asked our trekkers on social media to vote for their favourite lakes on the Kashmir Great Lakes trek.
 This is a bit of a hard task.
 It’s called the Great Lakes trek for a reason!
 Each lake has its own special charm.

 The waters of the lakes change colour every moment.
 They are colourless where the water is shallow, greenish-blue when it is cloudy, and a brilliant azure when the sun is out.

 But vote they did.
 Of the 6 main lakes on the KGL trek, here are the results of their favourite lakes, in reverse order –

 Satsar is a collection of 7 lakes scattered around an isolated valley.
 These lakes face strong competition from the other lakes on the trek, but they are still some of the most beautiful you’ll see in the Indian Himalayas.

 The Satsar lakes have a mysterious, almost theatrical air.
 Their colours are not the usual bright blue.
 There is mist floating above the water, and you can clearly see red stones at the bottom of the lakes.

 There are a waterfall and a small glacial pool on the hill above the Satsar campsite.
 This water then goes underground to feed the Satsar lakes.

 Nandkol is the smaller twin of the Gangabal lake.
 It feeds the Wangath Nallah, which joins the Sindh river.